Start the process by submitting a Disclosure Form

 - Software, which can be copyrighted and sometimes patented

-- Biological materials such as cell lines or plant varieties
+- Biological materials such as cell lines, plant varieties, or mouse models

 - And more

-If you have questions about the form, contact Invention Disclosure Manager Spencer Stumpf.
+If you have questions about the form, contact UIRF.

-- Even if you have publicly disclosed your invention, it might not be too late.
+- Even if you have publicly disclosed your innovation, it might not be too late.
 Please contact us as soon as possible.

 - Public disclosure immediately prevents you from obtaining most foreign patent rights.